 C. Non-Mandatory Transfers (68800–68899)

-Used by higher education units for "transfers to other fund groups made at the discretion of the governing board to serve a variety of objectives, such as additions loan funds, additions to quasi-endowment funds, general or specific plant additions, voluntary renewals and replacements of plant and prepayments on debt principal."
+Used by higher education units for "transfers to other fund groups made at the discretion of the governing board to serve a variety of objectives, such as additions to loan funds, additions to quasi-endowment funds, general or specific plant additions, voluntary renewals and replacements of plant, and prepayments on debt principal."

 XIV.
 Intra-Entity Expense (68900-68999)